herudi/vite-spa-server/README.md

 const app = express();

-// you can call this route in the frontend with same port. app.get("/api/user", (req, res) => {
+// you can call this route in the frontend with same port like fetch("/api/user"). app.get("/api/user", (req, res) => {
   res.json({
     name: "John",